henkexbg/gallery-api/README.md

 http://ec2-54-206-126-4.ap-southeast-2.compute.amazonaws.com/gallery/

+Please note that the demo instance is not using HTTPS - this is **not** recommended for a real deployment.

 # Optional UI
 There is a separate project that adds a UI on top of the REST webapp, see https://github.com/henkexbg/gallery.